-- The predominant economic activity within the Parish is agriculture.
+- 28 The predominant economic activity within the Parish is agriculture.
 There are several working farms, mainly arable crop production, and with sheep and a few cattle.
 There are also areas used for raising, and shooting, pheasants.
-Other local businesses include the Brownlow Arms, the Paddocks Riding Centre and Johnson Packaging (manufacture and supply). - Of the 350 persons aged between 15-74 years in the 2011 Census, 65% are classified as economically active and in employment, with 2.1% unemployed.
-Of those aged 16 and over, and in employment, 69.8%% are classified as working fulltime, 30.2% part-time.
-10.9% of the population are over 70 years of age.
+Other local businesses include the Brownlow Arms, the Paddocks Riding Centre and Johnson Packaging (manufacture and supply). - 29 Of the 293 persons aged between 16-74 years in the 2011 Census, 35.5% are classified as working fulltime, 12.6% part-time, and 21.5% as self-employed.
+3.1% are classified as unemployed and retired persons comprise 16.7%.